A Bloomin’ Prairie Hike

 Chaparral Prairie boasts an impressive 22 state-listed species, and both the original tract and the latest expansion are either covered with native prairie or open forests dominated by white oak, post oak, and black oak.
 The Arc has turned over the new acquisition for the Ohio Department of Natural Resources to manage, and the state has already designed and cut two beautiful new hiking trails on the new property which will be open to the public every day of the year.
 A beautifully constructed new foot bridge fording the small creek on the new acquisition was built by Division of Natural Areas staff and funded by the Cincinnati Wildflower Preservation Society.

-Registration is now closed.
-If you are unable to attend, please email or call us at 937-365-1935 or firstname.lastname@example.org.
+Registration will be open 3 weeks before the hike.
+If you are unable to attend, please email or call us at 937-365-1935 or email@example.com.